-Zone Thermistor
+Zone Thermistors

-If the zone thermistor in the unit fails, the unit will continue to cool in a backup mode (Self Preservation Mode) to preserve the integrity of the contents.
+If a zone thermistor(s) in the unit fails the unit will continue to cool in a backup mode (Self Preservation Mode) to preserve the integrity of the contents.
 The unit will otherwise operate normally.
-1000 Series Self Preservation Mode:

-The unit will cycle on for 10 minutes then off for 40 minutes.
+2000 Series Self Preservation Mode: The unit will cycle on for 10 minutes then off for 40 minutes.